‘WEE’ Hughie Gallacher was idolised by fans everywhere, even those of opposing teams. But, as Vince Cooper writes, his

-Hugh Kilpatrick Gallacher was born in Bellshill, North Lanarkshire in 1903 and whilst at the Bellshill Academy formed what would become a lifelong friendship with another future ‘Wembley Wizard’, Alex James, who went on to great success with Raith Rovers, Preston North End and, most notably, Arsenal.
+Hugh Kilpatrick Gallacher was born in Bellshill, North Lanarkshire in 1903 and whilst at the Bellshill Academy formed what would become a lifelong friendship with another future ‘Wembley Wizard’, Alex James, later of Raith Rovers, Preston North End and, most notably, Arsenal.
 James recalled later of their friendship; “Hughie and I hit it off right from the start.
 We scrapped together and dogged (truanted) together.
 The two of us would do anything for a game.”

-Whilst playing for a junior side and working in the local Hattonrig Pit, the then 16-year-old went to watch Bellshill play St Mirren juniors.
+Whilst playing for a junior side and working in the local Hattonrig Pit, the then 16-year-old Gallacher went to watch Bellshill play St Mirren juniors.
 They were were a player short, and he was given the chance to play, scoring his team’s goal in a 1-1 draw.

 Hughie’s big break came when he was picked to play for Scotland juniors against Ireland.
 Again he scored, this time impressing the watching secretary of Queen of the South.
 The Dumfries club offered him a trial and he was soon given his first professional contract and with it a £30 signing-on fee and £6 per week.
 “It was heaven with all the trimmings,” he later recalled.
 “To be paid for playing soccer!
 I just could not believe it.”

-The money he was offered was huge for a former miner.
+The initial money he was offered though, was huge for a former miner.
 He jumped at it and soon decided to marry Annie McIlvaney a girl he had met whilst working at the mining company.
 They wed despite objections from both sets of parents and lasted barely a year before separating.
 During the time they were together they had a son, who sadly died before his first birthday.

 Soon after, a daughter was born and they tried again to live together.
 This time it lasted until 1923 when they parted permanently.
 They were finally divorced seven years later after Annie had repeatedly refused requests for the marriage to be brought to an end, with Hughie ordered to pay £4,000, an amount that bankrupted him.